Scalar bosons in Bonnor-Melvin-$\Lambda$ universe: Exact solution, Landau levels and Coulomb-like potential: Introduction

 \section{Introduction}

 Probably one of the most intriguing theories in physics is the general theory of relativity.
-As far as it describes the gravitational interaction in terms of the geometry of the spacetime many unexpected effects have been discovered as for example the Lense-Thirring effect \cite{schiff1960possible}, \cite{lense1918einfluss}, that deals with the frame dragging, gravitational waves \cite{Abbott_2016} or even gravitational lensing \cite{einsteingl},\cite{SRefsdal_1994}.
+As far as it describes the gravitational interaction in terms of the geometry of the spacetime, many unexpected effects have been discovered such as the Lense-Thirring effect \cite{schiff1960possible}, \cite{lense1918einfluss}, that deals with the frame dragging, gravitational waves \cite{Abbott_2016} or even gravitational lensing \cite{einsteingl}, \cite{SRefsdal_1994}.
+These are just few examples among many others that may be found in the literature nowadays.

-Recently, the interest in studies about magnetic fields has increased as far as many systems with very strong fields have been reported such as magnetars \cite{dunc1995}, \cite{Kouveliotou:1998ze} and heavy ion collisions \cite{kharzeevmag}, \cite{BZDAK2012171}, \cite{voronyuk}.
-So, a question of interest is how to incorporate the magnetic field in the general relativity framework.
+Recently, the attention in studies about magnetic fields has increased as many systems with very strong fields have been reported.
+In cosmological models, during the electroweak phase transition in the early universe, fields as strong as $10^{23}-10^{24}$ Gauss are supposed to be produced \cite{VACHASPATI1991258}.
+In non-central high energy heavy ion collisions, magnetic fields as high as $10^{18}$ G are expected to be produced at the Relativistic Heavy Ion Collider (RHIC) \cite{kharzeevmag}, \cite{BZDAK2012171}, \cite{voronyuk}, \cite{XU2020135706} and $B\sim 10^{20}$ G at the Large Hadron Collider (LHC) \cite{Skokov20095925}, \cite{Deng2012}.
+In the study of pulsars, from the measurement of the periods and period derivatives generating the $P-\dot{P}$ diagram, it was possible to estimate the magnetic fields of such stars and values of the order of $10^{10}-10^{12}$ G have been obtained \cite{Chatterjee_2021} at their surfaces.
+Further studies provided fields of the order of $B\sim 10^{16}-10^{16}$ G on the surface of the stars called magnetars \cite{dunc1995}, \cite{Kouveliotou:1998ze}, \cite{Harding_2006} and estimates of a maximum magnetic field $B\sim 10^{18}$ G in their interiors.

+The existence of a magnetic field, if strong enough, may significantly affect the structure of a star.
+The magnetic field interacts with charged particles inside the star (electrons, protons, hyperons, and others), determining the Landau levels and consequently modifying the equation of state.
+Strong magnetic fields also affect the energy-momentum tensor, breaking the spherical symmetry \cite{Chatterjee_2021}.
+It is also interesting to note that if the field exceeds the called quantum critical field strength $B=4.4\times 10^{13}$ G, which means that the cyclotron energy $E=\hbar eB/m_ec$ exceeds the electron rest mass $m_e$, it affects significantly the physical processes and introduces different ones \cite{Harding_2006}.
+In \cite{chamel2015} it is shown that depending on the intensity of $B$, the neutron-drip density in the crust of the magnetar may be increased up to 14\% and decreased by 25\%.
+Even the emission of neutrons by the stars depends on the strength of this field \cite{Chamel_2016}.